VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 You can find more information about the Twilio setup for iOS [here](https://www.twilio.com/docs/api/ip-messaging/guides/quickstart-ios).

-When Twilio IP Messaging Client is initialized it notifies its delegate with a call to `-ipMessagingClient(:, synchronizationStatusChanged:)`.
+When Twilio IP Messaging Client is initialized, it notifies its delegate with a call to `-ipMessagingClient(:, synchronizationStatusChanged:)`.
 The example app uses this call to get a list of existing chat channels and present them to the user:

 ###### Swift